 - You can apply to join whenever you want- there is no open enrollment period!
 So that means if you’ve started a new traditional health insurance plan, you can join Medi-Share at any point, cancel your traditional health insurance, and then be amazed at the money you’re now saving!

 There are a few big names out there in addition to Medi-Share so be sure to check them out and do your homework.
 And I also know that the religious/ethical basis for these organizations won’t be for everyone.
-But after a full year with Medi-Share we know this was the best option for our growing family.
+But after a few years with Medi-Share we know this is the best option for our growing family.
 If you are not happy with the traditional health insurance options and their skyrocketing costs, you really need to check it out.

 Here’s how much we’ve saved with Medi-Share

-Some real numbers: for 2017, we were going to be spending $10,224 on premiums alone for a plan that had a deductible at $7,500 on the healthcare marketplace.
-With Medi-Share, we’ve paid just $2,880 on premiums.
+Some real numbers: back in 2017, we were going to be spending $10,224 on premiums alone for a plan that had a deductible at $7,500 on the healthcare marketplace.
+With Medi-Share, we only $3,984 in ‘premiums’ that year.
 We had a fairly healthy year of typical doctor appointments so our total out of pocket for all of those (plus any prescriptions) comes to $1,053.

-Save a ton of money on healthcare costs- click here to check out Medi-Share!
+Save a ton! – click here to check out Medi-Share!

 Are we the only ones?!
 Who else out there has tried Medi-Share or another healthcare sharing ministry?
 And there are a lot of smaller details I left out so if you have any questions, comment below and I’ll get back to you with our experience!